-“I don’t see alternatives to platforms like Facebook these days”
+“I don’t think Trump was elected just because of social media”

-These are convulsed times on both sides of the Atlantic, what with the angst caused by Brexit and the rise of Donald Trump to the US presidency.
-And while manyb people are wringing their hands over the outcome of these polls, Eli Pariser (Maine, 1980) has kept his cool: after all, he predicted all of this.
+These are troubled times on both sides of the Atlantic, what with the angst caused by Brexit and the rise of Donald Trump to the US presidency.
+And while many people are wringing their hands over the outcome of these polls, Eli Pariser (Maine, 1980) has kept his cool: after all, he predicted all of this.

-His 2011 book The Filter Bubble, now available in Spanish, explores how online platforms like Facebook and Google use complex algorithms to filter the information that reaches users, in such a way that these end up being exposed only to ideas that reinforce their own beliefs, leaving out contrasting views.
+His 2011 book The Filter Bubble, now available in Spanish, explores how online platforms such as Facebook and Google use complex algorithms to filter the information that reaches users, in such a way that they end up being exposed only to ideas that reinforce their own beliefs, leaving out contrasting views.
 As Pariser wrote at the time, “democracy requires citizens to see things from other viewpoints, but instead of that we are increasingly isolated in our bubbles.”

 Question.
 Can this concept of the filter bubble, which you made famous, explain the electoral results obtained by Donald Trump in the United States and by Jeremy Corbyn in the United Kingdom?

 Answer.
-Yes and no. I don’t think Trump was elected just because of social media, and that’s probably because if you look at the way a majority of the voters who supported him are getting their news, it’s nor primarily on Twitter, so they are not strong social media users.
+Yes and no. I don’t think Trump was elected just because of social media, and that’s probably because if you look at the way a majority of the voters who supported him are getting their news, it’s not primarily on Twitter, so they are not strong social media users.
 And, on the other hand, there’s the surprise that journalists and political elites got when Trump won.
 I think that can be explained with the filter bubble, because it made it easy for them to forget the realities that many Americans were living with.
 And the same is true in the United Kingdom.

 For news content, the choices are either being engaging or not being seen

 Q. People read print news less and less.
-Even news websites are losing out to the distribution of information by platforms like Google or Facebook.
+Even news websites are losing out to the distribution of information by platforms such as Google or Facebook.
 This must have some effect on the vote…

 A. Yes, absolutely.
 My point is only that I don’t think we have reached the point yet where most people are getting most of their news through these kinds of outlet.
 There’s a group of news junkies that are probably reloading newspaper home pages and kind of seeking out information in some particular way.
 But I think that it’s a very small part of the population.
 And then there’s a much wider group of people that are kind of expecting Facebook to give them something if it’s important.
 And, obviously, that’s the majority of the electorate and the majority of the population.
 And they are increasingly seeing news through these algorithms and via their friends.